balthisar/tidy/README.md

 Change Log
 ----------

+### Balthisar Tidy 2.x.x (February 2015)

+- in development

+### Balthisar Tidy 2.1.3 (January 2015)

+- New Features
+    - Added system service "Tidy selection in new Balthisar Tidy document" (Mac OS X 10.8 and above)
+    - Added system service "Tidy selection using Balthisar Tidy" (Mac OS X 10.9 and above)
+    - Added Action Extension "Balthisar Tidy" (Mac OS X 10.10+ only)

+- Visible Changes
+    - Updated Tidy Options list to assume default Yosemite appearance.
+    - Updated support contact information in About… and in Help.
+    - Fixed a view updating bug when used via external sources such as AppleScript.
+In some cases when setting a document's source text with `.sourceText` via AppleScript the Tidy'd text would not update.
+    - Fixed reversion wherein the Preference for showing/hiding the Tidy and Options panes preferences weren't honored.
+    - Fixed reversion wherein is wasn't always possible to show/hide the description text in the Tidy Options panel.
+    - New help content to support new features.
+    - Updated help images to Yosemite images.

+- Additional Release Notes
+    - Services — To enable the new services you may have to logoff your user account and login again (this is a Mac OS X restriction).
+The services will then be available in most apps after enabling them in System Preferences > Keyboard > Shortcuts > Services in the Text group.
+    - Action Extension — To enable the new extension run the updated Balthisar Tidy one time.
+Then enable the extension in System Preference > Extensions > Balthisar Tidy > Actions check box.

+### Balthisar Tidy 2.0.3 (November 2014)

+- New Features
+    - You can drag contents of files into the source HTML Panel.
+        - On Mac OS X 10.10 and above, Mac OS X will attempt to decode the input encoding, even if the file is a bitmap.
+Non-readable files (e.g., folders) will paste the filename.
+        - On Mac OS X 10.9 and below, only UTF files will allow their contents to be dragged in, otherwise the filename will be pasted.
+- Visible changes
+    - Version change to 2.0.3.
+    - Contact information added to help file.
+    - Contact information added to About… box.
+    - Fixed instructions in help for deleting preferences.
+    - Word-wrap in non-vertical layout fixed.
+    - New version of Tidylib
+        - New base source
+        - Aria attributes corrected.
+        - Role attribute corrected.
+        - Itemscope series of microdata support added.
+    - Properly deal with legacy line endings.
+This previously could cause a problem where closing body and html tags were missing.
+    - Properly respect `newline` setting upon saving files.
+    - Run-in meta tags in head section fixed.
+    - Fixed Encoding helper logic so it only offers help when opening file.
+    - Not properly updating the error table when opening a file.
+This was infamously seen as `adding missing title tag`.
+- Changes developers will notice
+    - Added a non-signed dev target to the Xcode project.
+    - Updated to latest versions of third party libraries such as Sparkle.

 ### Balthisar Tidy 2.0.1 (October 2014)
 - Visible Changes
     - Changed the appearance of the Quick Tutorial for better appearance in Yosemite.